Unsupervised Paraphrasing with Pretrained Language Models

-\paragraph{Unsupervised Approaches} Unsupervised paraphrasing, on the other hand, is a rather less explored and a more challenging problem in NLP.
-Round-trip translation between two languages (i.e., back-translation) using strong neural machine translation (NMT) models has become a widely used unsupervised approach to paraphrase generation~\cite{yu2018qanet}. \citet{bowman2016generating} trains a VAE with the objective of maximizing the lower bounds for the reconstruction log-likelihood of the input sentence without requiring any parallel paraphrase corpus.
-Sampling from the trained VAE's decoder leads to sentences that can practically be considered as paraphrases as the decoder aims to reconstruct the input sentence by its training objective. \citet{liu2019unsupervised} casts the paraphrase generation as an optimization problem, where it searches the sentence space to find the optimal point with respect to an objective function that takes semantic similarity, expression diversity, and language fluency into account. \citet{siddique2020unsupervised} optimizes a similar objective by leveraging deep reinforcement learning.
+\paragraph{Unsupervised Approaches} Unsupervised paraphrasing, on the other hand, is a rather less explored and more challenging problem in NLP.~\newcite{bowman2016generating} train a variational autoencoder (VAE) to maximize the lower bounds for the reconstruction log-likelihood of the input sentence without requiring any parallel corpora.
+Sampling from the trained VAE's decoder leads to sentences that can practically be considered as paraphrases as the decoder aims to reconstruct the input sentence by its training objective.~\newcite{miao2018cgmh} introduce a constrained sentence generation approach by using Metropolis-Hastings sampling, which allows for decoding with complicated discrete constraints such as the occurrence of multiple keywords, hence not requiring any parallel corpora.~\newcite{roy-grangier-2019-unsupervised} introduce a model that allows interpolation from continuous auto-encoders to vector-quantized auto-encoders.~\newcite{liu-etal-2020-unsupervised} cast the paraphrasing as an optimization problem, where it searches the sentence space to find the optimal point for an objective function that takes semantic similarity, expression diversity, and language fluency into account.~\newcite{siddique2020unsupervised} optimize a similar objective with deep reinforcement learning.

-\paragraph{Transfer learning} There have been few works leveraging pretrained language models (LM) to generate paraphrases, either in a supervised ~\cite{witteveen2019paraphrasing} or a weakly supervised~\cite{hegde2020unsupervised} setting.
-Both works employ GPT-2 as their backbone generation model either with parallel or weakly annotated data.
-To our best knowledge, we are the first to propose an unsupervised model that can generate paraphrases with an LM.
+\paragraph{Transfer Learning} There have been few works leveraging pre-trained language models for paraphrasing, either in a supervised ~\cite{witteveen2019paraphrasing} or an unsupervised~\cite{hegde2020unsupervised} setting.
+Both works employ GPT-2 as their backbone generation model.
+Similarly, we opt for more recent large-scale pre-trained models like BART and T5.